andreas-becker/project-ASVS-User-Stories/Authentication/2_1_11-Authentication_Password-paste.md

 **Story**:
 As a Security Engineer\
-I want to allow users to use paste functionality to input passwords, so that they can use password managers effectively when accessing my system.
+I want to allow users to use paste functionality to input passwords\
+So that they can use password managers effectively when accessing my system.

 ## Scenario